sass/sass/proposal/color-4-new-spaces.md

 This procedure accepts a `name`, and attempts to look up a [known color space] with a matching name.
-It throws an error if `name` is not a valid color space name, and either returns the known color space, or `name` if no color space is matched.
+It throws an error if `name` is not a valid color space name, and either returns the known color space, or `null` if no color space is matched.

 * If `name` is not an unquoted string, throw an error.

-* If `lower-name` is the name of a [known color space], ignoring case, return the matching color space.
+* If `name` is the name of a [known color space], ignoring case, return the matching [known color space].

-* Otherwise, return `name`.
+* Otherwise, return `null`.

 [looking up a known color space]: #looking-up-a-known-color-space